Connectors - IRISO Electronics co.,ltd.

 Response rate: CMRT 100%, EMRT 100%

-No use of conflict minerals identified as a source of funding for armed groups.
+There is no evidence of the use of conflict minerals that serve as a source of funding for armed groups.

 Communication with Suppliers